Myopia: Alternative medicine

 A number of alternative therapies have been claimed to improve myopia, including vision therapy, "behavioural optometry", various eye exercises and relaxation techniques, and the Bates method.
-Scientific reviews have concluded that there was "no clear scientific evidence" that eye exercises are effective in treating near-sightedness and as such they "cannot be advocated".
+Scientific reviews have concluded that there was "no clear scientific evidence" that eye exercises are effective in treating myopia and as such they "cannot be advocated".

 Epidemiology

 Global refractive errors have been estimated to affect 800 million to 2.3 billion.
 The incidence of myopia within sampled population often varies with age, country, sex, race, ethnicity, occupation, environment, and other factors.
 Variability in testing and data collection methods makes comparisons of prevalence and progression difficult.

 The prevalence of myopia has been reported as high as 70–90% in some Asian countries, 30–40% in Europe and the United States, and 10–20% in Africa.
 Myopia is about twice as common in Jewish people than in people of non-Jewish ethnicity.
 Myopia is less common in African people and associated diaspora.
 In Americans between the ages of 12 and 54, myopia has been found to affect African Americans less than Caucasians.

+A 2024 study published in the British Journal of Ophthalmology revealed that more than one-third of children worldwide were nearsighted in 2023, with this figure projected to rise to nearly 40% by 2050.
+The prevalence of myopia among children and adolescents has increased significantly over the past 30 years, rising from 24% in 1990 to almost 36% in 2023, with researchers noting a sharp spike in cases following the COVID-19 pandemic and highlighting regional differences in myopia rates.

+A 2025 South Korean analysis of 45 studies, involving 335,524 participants and largely based on data from children, adolescents and young adults, that looked at the use of digital screen devices such as mobile phones, game consoles and television, revealed that an additional hour of daily screen time is, on average, associated with 21% higher odds of having myopia.